jpcaruana/my-notes/2016-06-LeadDev-London/2-09-How-to-succeed-at-hiring-without-really-trying.md

-# How to succeed at hireng without really trying
+# How to succeed at hiring without really trying

     Melinda Seckington @mseckington
     slides: http://fr.slideshare.net/mseckington/how-to-succeed-at-hiring-without-really-trying

 How do we expose our teams so that people want to work for us ? transparency instead of a black box?

 Create a relationship between your company and customers.
-Make some "emplyee evangelism": talk to events, write blog posts.
+Make some "employee evangelism": talk to events, write blog posts.
 Will bring new developpers to your company.

 Make your users **badasses**.